 I was awestruck by this New York Times’ picture of the rubble of a home destroyed in a recent California wildfire.
-The charred sculpture seems a haunting symbol of our collective inability to address the challenges we face.
+The charred sculpture seems a haunting symbol of our collective impotence to address the challenges we face.

 After leaving his life as a samana (spiritual mendicant), Siddhartha entered business because he had fallen in love with an elegant courtesan who required expensive gifts.